Image Source: Getty / Timothy A. Clary / AFP

-From Hustlers to The Inventor, we've been seeing a slew of female scammers in pop culture recently.
-The latest grifter to get the onscreen treatment is none other than fake heiress Anna Delvey — born Anna Sorokin — an NYC "socialite" who stole money from her friends to keep up with a lavish lifestyle.
+From "Hustlers" to "The Inventor", we've been seeing a slew of women scammers in pop culture recently.
+The latest grifter to get the onscreen treatment is none other than fake heiress Anna Delvey — born Anna Sorokin — an NYC "socialite" who stole money from her friends to keep up with her fake, lavish lifestyle.

-Shonda Rhimes has rights to the New York Magazine story about Sorokin along with a bountiful Netflix deal.
-While we await actress Julia Garner's take on Sorokin/Delvey in the upcoming Inventing Anna, where exactly has the real NYC con artist been since her scams fell through?
+Shonda Rhimes snagged the rights to the New York Magazine story about Sorokin along with a bountiful Netflix deal, so while we await actress Julia Garner's take on Sorokin/Delvey in the upcoming series "Inventing Anna" (set to release on Feb.
+11), it's time we catch up on where, exactly, the real NYC con artist has been since her scams fell through.

-Determined guilty for grand larceny and theft of services, Sorokin learned her sentence on May 9, 2019 after a brief trial.
+Found guilty for grand larceny and theft of services, Sorokin learned her sentence on May 9, 2019, after a brief trial.
 She received four to 12 years in prison, needed to pay $199,000 in restitution, and was fined $24,000.
-The fake heiress also faced the possibility of deportation to Germany for overstaying her visa.
-Her current residence is at the Bedford Hills Correctional Facility, though she spent her time on trial at Rikers Island, where it's rumored she found a girlfriend.
+She spent close to two years in prison, where she accumulated over 13 infractions for fighting and disobedience.
+She also planned to write two memoirs: one on her misadventures in New York and another on her time in prison.

 Sorokin hasn't shown remorse for her crimes, telling The New York Times, "I'd be lying to you and to everyone else and to myself if I said I was sorry for anything."
-In prison, she's accumulated over 13 infractions for fighting and disobedience.
-While at Rikers, she planned to write two memoirs: one on her misadventures in New York and another on her time in prison.